 The USFWS and NMFS have designated terrestrial (79 FR 39756) and marine (79 FR 39855) critical habitat units for the loggerhead sea turtle along the US South Atlantic and Gulf Coasts from NC to Mississippi.
 In NC, eight loggerhead terrestrial critical habitat units encompassing approximately 96 miles of nesting beaches have been designated along the southern coast from Beaufort Inlet to the Shallotte River in Brunswick County.
-Designated marine critical habitat, wintering habitat, breeding areas, and migratory corridors.
-Three designated nearshore reproductive habitat, wintering habitat, breeding areas, and migratory corridors.
+Designated marine critical habitat units along the NC coast include areas containing nearshore reproductive habitat, wintering habitat, breeding areas, and migratory corridors.
 Three designated nearshore reproductive critical habitat units encompass all nearshore waters along the 96 miles of designated nesting beaches from the MHW line to 1.6 kilometers (km) offshore.
 A single migratory critical habitat unit encompasses offshore waters between the 20-m and 100-m bathymetric contours between Cape Hatteras and Cape Fear, and a single winter habitat unit encompasses waters between the shoreline and the 200-m bathymetric contour from Cape Lookout north to Oregon Inlet.

-The Permit Area encompasses the entire Bogue Banks terrestrial critical habitat unit (LOGG-T-NC-01), which extends along the oceanfront beach from Beaufort Inlet to Bogue Inlet (Figure 4.14), The Permit Area also encompasses the east end portion of the Bear Island terrestrial unit (LOGG-T-NC-02), which extends along the oceanfront beach from Bogue Inlet to Bear Inlet (Figure 4.14).
+The Permit Area encompasses the entire Bogue Banks terrestrial critical habitat unit (LOGG-T-NC-01), which extends along the oceanfront beach from Beaufort Inlet to Bogue Inlet (Figure 4.13), The Permit Area also encompasses the east end portion of the Bear Island terrestrial unit (LOGG-T-NC-02), which extends along the oceanfront beach from Bogue Inlet to Bear Inlet (Figure 4.13).
 The Bogue Banks terrestrial unit supports expansion of nesting from the adjacent Bear Island unit that has high-density nesting by loggerhead turtles in NC.
-All waters from the MHW line out to 1.6 km along Bogue Banks and Bear Island are encompassed by a single nearshore reproductive critical habitat unit (LOGG-N-03) that extends continuously from Beaufort Inlet to Bear Inlet (Figure 4.14).
-The inner boundary (20-m contour) of the winter habitat unit along Bogue Banks is located approximately 6.5 nm seaward of the Outer Banks migratory habitat unit is located approximately 8 nm east of the eastern Permit Area boundary (Figure 4.14).
+All waters from the MHW line out to 1.6 km along Bogue Banks and Bear Island are encompassed by a single nearshore reproductive critical habitat unit (LOGG-N-03) that extends continuously from Beaufort Inlet to Bear Inlet (Figure 4.13).
+The inner boundary (20-m contour) of the winter habitat unit along Bogue Banks is located approximately 6.5 nm seaward of the outer Permit Area boundary at the current ODMDS, and the southern boundary of the Outer Banks migratory habitat unit is located approximately 8 nm east of the eastern Permit Area boundary (Figure 4.13).